 WHY is 1983 the cut-off

-No matter what cut-off point I chose, someone would argue it wasn't
+No matter what cut-off point we choose, someone would argue it wasn't

-correct and that I should change to include their favorite era.
+correct and that we should change to include their favorite era.
 There

 are convincing arguments that it should be earlier and reasonable